Stuycs-K/Systems-Lab08-Files-Template/readme.md

-Your makefile should have a default compile target, and a run target.
+Your makefile should have a `compile` target, and a `run` target.

-If you want to be lazy/efficient, make an 'all' target that does both compile and run.
+If you want to be lazy/efficient, make an `all` target that does both compile and run for your own testing.
+However, I will `make compile`, then `make run`.